luxjoshyua/myteam/README.md

 # Practice build for myteam
-[Frontend mentors practice following this design] (https://www.frontendmentor.io/challenges/myteam-multipage-website-mxlEauvW)
+Frontend mentors practice following <a href="https://www.frontendmentor.io/challenges/myteam-multipage-website-mxlEauvW">this design.</a>